heroku/heroku-cli-util/docs/COLORS.md

 ## Migration from @heroku-cli/color

-The new color system replaces the previous `@heroku-cli/color` package with more specific, semantic color functions.
-Instead of generic color functions, you now have purpose-built functions for different types of content.
+The new color system replaces the previous `@heroku-cli/color` package with more semantic color functions.
+Instead of a mix of semantic and generic color functions, you now have purpose-built functions that cover most types of content.
+The interface should largely remain the same, simply importing from a different package.

 ### Before